RJLimBU/queue_system_speech_to_text/README.md

 - The number of API calls depends on the processor, should experiment on the <br />
 CPU to determine how many API calls it can handle simultaneously <br />

+### Phase 1 Queue System

+- "queueMultiProc.py": stub function with multiprocessing and queue

+- "queueMultiThread.py": stub function with multithreading and queue

+- "multiprocTest.py": stub function with multiprocessing